Your anti-TPO antibody levels mean that your thyroid may be functioning sub-optimally.

-It's been shown that up to 80% of patients report a high levels of emotional stress prior to the onset of autoimmune disease (all types but especially Hashimoto's).
+It’s been shown that up to 80% of patients report high levels of emotional stress prior to the onset of autoimmune disease (22) (all types but especially Hashimoto’s).

 This is also confirmed in my own personal patient base in which I have seen the same thing.

-For most cases of Hashimoto's and autoimmune thyroiditis there is a triggering even related to a stressful situation.
+For most cases of Hashimoto’s and autoimmune thyroiditis, there is a triggering event related to a stressful situation.

 This stress can be emotional, physical, traumatic, etc.

-The death of a loved one, a particularly difficult break up or divorce, pregnancy, medical illness in loved ones, etc. may all qualify as triggering events.
+The death of a loved one, a particularly difficult breakup or divorce, pregnancy, a medical illness in loved ones, etc. may all qualify as triggering events.

-It's important to realize that stress likely influences other factors which predispose the body to developing autoimmune disease, so mitigating stress levels is critical to lowering antibody levels.
+It’s important to realize that stress likely influences other factors that predispose the body to develop autoimmune disease, so mitigating stress levels is critical to lowering antibody levels.

 It turns out that there are several things you can do to lower these antibody levels.